 1.3.
 Editorial board of PEC is using the principles of ethics of scientific publications upon recommendations of The Committee on Publication Ethics (COPE).

 1.4.
+Scientia Socialis Ltd. is a member of the Lithuanian Publishers Association.
 SMC “Scientia Educologica” is a professional international science and other organisation member: the International Council of Associations for Science Education (ICASE), European Society for the History of Science (ESHS), Lithuanian Scientific Society (LSS), the Association of Lithuanian Serials (ALS).